 Successful physician leadership development also requires a balance between core medical knowledge and management skills.
 Achieving this balance means a physician executive will be an authority in a variety of areas.
 For a physician seeking to evolve into an executive position or take on a leadership role in their current organization, the following physician executive skills are vital.

 Undoubtedly, one of the most important healthcare leadership skills is communication.
+Often, early leadership roles for physicians are positions of influence and change management.
 Articulating an organization’s goals and mission effectively enables leaders to engage employees.
+“Excellent communication skills and relating to other physicians and executives is absolutely mandatory,” Dr. Chod highlighted.
 This can be easier said than done, as it means executives must be able to get their messages across to clinical as well as nonclinical audiences.
 Strong communication skills that can cross this divide will foster a culture of respect and trust that is key to success.